Hot Air Ballooning over the Hunter Valley with Cloud 9 Flights

 There is something so calming about watching the world from a balloon.
 There is no noise of life, but you can see it moving slowly beneath you in muted form.

-Across the valley, another balloon hovered majestically above the treetops, echoing ourselves in its form.
 I knew exactly what we looked like as we moved up and down and eventually plopped back onto Earth.

-Hot air balloon rides Hunter valley
+Hot air balloon in sky over hunter valley

 You don’t feel this high up

-I was a little nervous before reaching for the skies, but once we left ground the thing that amazed me was that I felt absolutely no fear.
 It felt as if hot air ballooning was the most natural thing in the world to do; that being suspended in an open air basket so high above the ground was something that I did every day.
 If only I felt that same absence of fear in a plane.

 Ahh the serenity

 I am sure John’s track record of being the safest pilot in Sydney and the Hunter Valley, with a 100% safety record, helps to make you feel a little more comfortable.
-He has three times as many flying hours as any other pilot and was selected to fly with the Flying Pictures- the F1team of ballooning.

-Not only was John an experienced and in-control pilot, he was vibrant and fun.
 His energy was contagious and was never short of a ballooning story or a joke to entertain us with.
 John is a clear example of someone who totally loves what he does.
 You can’t hide that enthusiasm.

 As we made our descent down over the steel-poled vineyards and cows loping to a nearby waterhole, I tried to will the balloon to keep on going for a little longer.
-Mostly because, I couldn’t really see a big open patch of grass for us to land on.

-Hunter Valley baloon rides
+Hunter Valley vinyard

 On the way down- nowhere to land